skorasaurus/carto-manual/carto_manual.md

  (see http://wiki.openstreetmap.org/wiki/Osm2pgsql/schema for the names of )

 Shop is your column name, planet_osm_point is your table name and points is an arbitrary name.
-You can name it whatever you wnat.
+You can name it whatever you want.

+ What data should go in each layer ?
+ Should I make one for all roads ? one for railways ?
+Labels ?
+ - This question really confused me as a newbie tilemill user.
+ This is a question is a bit difficult to answer because it depends on the map that you're making.
+Generally, The more features that your map will include, the more layers that you'll want.

+If you're making a map that will feature distinct styling for bridges and tunnels and multiple types of highways, you'll likely have multiple layers there (one for bridges, one for highways, etc)

+One applicable rule that is applicable for nearly every tilemill map is that you should have a layer solely dedicated to labels :)
 ==== Styling ===